velvetweatly/ChainWarden/README.md

   and it does not consult authority or subject key identifiers.
 A certificate that claims an issuer it was never signed by will still be linked into a chain.
 Treat the chain output as a structural map, not proof of trust.
+- It does not check revocation.
+There is no CRL handling and no OCSP handling, by design, because both require network access and this tool makes none.
+A certificate revoked by its issuer this morning will still be reported as valid if its dates and structure are fine.
+- It does not validate name constraints, policy constraints, or the full set of RFC 5280 path validation rules.
+It covers basic constraints, key usage, extended key usage parsing, and path length only.
+- The DER reader targets the specific fields listed above.
+It measures RSA key